tdenijs/uLabCapstone/README.md

 ```
 #### Starting the servers

-To start the client and API Server (note: the client server will auto-restart when changes are made but the API server will not)
+To start the client and API Server run the following from the root directory.
+You can also use this command in the client directory to just run the UI. (note: the client server will auto-restart when changes are made but the API server will not)
 ```
 npm start
 ```